clerky-coding27/node-meme-scraper/README.md

 - **Saving Images:**
   - The extracted images are saved into a folder named "memes" within the project directory.
   - Each image file is named with a number and a leading zero (e.g., 01.jpg, 02.jpg, etc.).
-  - Meme images are not being saved in the repository.
+  - Meme images are not being saved in the Git repository.

 ### Implementation